damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 }
 ```

-The application uses the configuration from the config.json and used to get the MySQL connection string.
+The application uses the configuration from the config.json and this file is used to get the MySQL connection string.

 ```csharp
   "DataAccessMySqlProvider": {
     "ConnectionString": "server=localhost;userid=damienbod;password=1234;database=damienbod;"
   }
 ```

-Open the MySQL workbench and add a schemas damienbod.
-Also add the user damienbod which matches the connection string.
+MySQL workbench can be used to add the schema damienbod to the MySQL.
+A user damienbod is also required which must match the user in the connection string.
+If you configure the MySQL database differently, then you need to change the connection string in the config.json file.

 <img src="https://damienbod.files.wordpress.com/2016/08/mysql_ercore_aspnetcore_01.png" alt="mySql_ercore_aspnetcore_01" width="352" height="532" class="alignnone size-full wp-image-7132" />

 Now the database migrations can be created and the database can be updated.

 ```csharp
 >